TalentLMS Cost in 2026: Published Tiers and the Hidden Lines

 | Free | $0/mo | Up to 5 | Up to 10 | No custom domain, no white-label, limited reports.
 Trial-grade, not production. |

-| Core (annual) | $149/mo equiv | Up to 100 active | Unlimited | Standard SMB tier.
-Custom domain available; automation basic. |
+| Core (annual) | From $119/mo | 1-40 base bracket | Unlimited | Standard SMB tier.
+Custom domain + SSL and SSO included; 1 branch.
+Price steps up by user bracket. |

-| Enterprise | Quote-based | 1,000+ active | Unlimited | Custom contract; account manager, SSO, advanced security. |
+| Enterprise | Quote-based | From ~1,000 active | Unlimited | Custom contract; account manager, advanced security.
+Flexible option from 500 users. |

 The Lines That Inflate the Published Price